This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Use a big sharp knife to dice the tomatoes into ¼" pieces, and finely slice the scallions.
+- Use a big sharp knife to dice the tomatoes into ยผ" pieces, and finely slice the scallions.

-• Combine the parsley, mint, tomato, scallions, and soaked bulgur in a serving bowl.
-Pour the vinaigrette over top and stir to combine.
+- Combine the parsley, mint, tomato, scallions, and soaked bulgur with vinaigrette liquid in a serving bowl.
+Toss to combine.
+Taste and add more seasoning, if needed.
 Serve immediately or chill, then serve.

 Notes